 When you're newer to the game, your wardrobe is small, so it's hard to know whether you can do better on a stage.
 An easy way to get around that is to check the lower scoring items on the list (most likely accessories), and then check to see if they have high grades for the main stage attributes.
 Checking things one at a time is pretty tedious, so this checks them all at once.

-The script adds a filter box where you can type in the partial name of a drop item, and it will show just the items that match that part of the name.
+On the "Drops and Stores" page, add a filter box where you can type in the partial name of a drop item, and it will show just the items that match that part of the name.